- When VW denied its emission cheating, it used the condescension argument.

 The phrasing is the following:

 “If the clients thinks A, then we won’t get the follow-on business, so you have to tell them B.”

 So it’s not stated as a lie, it is indicated as something necessary to meet a goal.
 Therefore, here the person getting you to lie, lies in how they frame you telling a lie so that you see it as lying for the benefit of a “team.”
 That is you don’t want to let the team down and not allow it to accomplish its objectives.

 People that make false statements must always be in motion, never providing any evidence for any of the statements but sort of like a shark, continually proposing new things to pivot or transition away from the old thing.
 I noticed this with such prevalence in my debates on HANA that I outlined the strategy in the following article called How to Deflect That You Were Wrong About HANA.

 HANA is an intriguing story because it shows that with enough marketing, a product can be sold entirely based upon false information.
 SAP had to lie so aggressively to push out existing databases.
 It has had to rig benchmarks because nothing of what SAP claimed about HANA’s performance could be proven in reality as we covered in The Hidden Issue With the SD Benchmarks.

-It is important to consider that like VW, SAP told everyone that “you did not understand our technology” when told their proposals were not feasible.
+It is essential to consider that like VW; SAP told everyone that “you did not understand our technology” when told their proposals were not feasible.
 For example, the idea of loading all data into memory is illogical.
-Moreover, SAP further has proposed that Big Data can also be loaded into memory — which is not going to happen, and at HANA’s pricing, is absolutely never going to happen.
+Moreover, SAP further has proposed that Big Data can also be loaded into memory — which is not going to happen, and at HANA’s pricing, is never going to happen.

 This description provided by SAP regarding tiered warm data is an attempt to reset the expectations of HANA, but without being caught for lying.
 This is why they had to create a whole new way of describing how the data is managed and stays far away from using the term memory optimization.